-The study will be conducted at Haifa University, where there are suitable research provisions for the PIs (i.e., laboratory, equipped with several camera set availability of undergraduate and graduate students).
-The PIs belong to different departments - Physical Therapy, Communication Sciences and Disorders, and School of Psychological Sciences - yielding the inter-disciplinary and integrative expertise needed to conduct the study.
-The PIs have rich experience in the areas of early motor development (gross and fine), socio-emotional and communicative development, and the application of longitudinal and micro-genetic methodologies and research tools (e.g.,67,111,112).
+The study will be conducted at Haifa University, where there are suitable research provisions for the PIs (i.e., a laboratory equipped with cameras; undergraduate and graduate student research assistants).
+The PIs belong to different departments – Physical Therapy, Communication Sciences and Disorders, and the School of Psychological Sciences - yielding the interdisciplinary and integrative expertise needed to conduct the study.
+The PIs have rich experience in the areas of early motor development (both gross and fine), socio-emotional and communicative development, and the application of longitudinal and micro-genetic methodologies and research tools (e.g.,67,111,112).
 They have already established a meaningful research collaboration (e.g.,113).
-Our consultant, Dr. Ora Oudgenoeg-Paz, is a leading expert in research of infants’ object exploration 11,47,92.
+Our consultant, Dr. Ora Oudgenoeg-Paz, is a leading expert in the research of infants’ object exploration 11,47,92.
 She has extensive experience in conducting longitudinal studies and in using the specific advanced statistical analyses planned for this proposed study.

 4.9 Expected results and pitfalls

 We expect the results will reveal a range of exploration levels for each infant within each phase and between sessions, with a progression in the complexity of infants' action possibilities and better identification of objects' affordances within and between sessions.
 We also expect individual differences in mother-infant contingent responsiveness and EA and in infants’ OE despite the common guidelines given to the mothers.
-We expect results will meet our working hypotheses and reveal individual trajectories in infants' OE associated with motor and communication development, mother-infant contingent responsiveness, and mother-infant EA.
-The rich dataset will allow examining additional novel research questions such as bi-directional links between infant OE and mother-infant EA, as well as employment of Machine Learning technologies for assessing complex patterns of changes in infant OE.
+We expect the results will meet our working hypotheses and reveal individual trajectories in infants’ OE associated with motor and communication development, mother-infant contingent responsiveness, and mother-infant EA.
+The rich dataset that results from our study will allow for additional novel secondary research to be conducted.
+For example, the bi-directional links between infant OE and mother-infant EA can be investigated, as well as the employment of Machine Learning technologies for assessing complex patterns of changes in infant OE.

+Although there are potential difficulties with the recruitment and retention of participants for an intensive longitudinal study, our expertise in conducting similar research projects has equipped us with strategies for coping with these issues.
 It may be difficult to recruit mothers who commit to an intensive, long-term project.
-In addition, data gathering with very young infants may be delayed due to unforeseeable or changing situations.
+In addition, data collection with very young infants may be delayed due to unforeseeable or changing situations.
 Based on previous research, we expect a possible dropout of about 10%.
 We will try to avoid problems by building rapport with mothers during weekly visits, being in close but non-invasive coordination with mothers, and showing sensitivity to everyday situations.
 We also intend to provide toys and/or infant books each month, as appropriate compensation, which was useful in retaining participants in our pilot study.
 As data collection is planned in waves, if dropouts occur, we will continue data collection longer to compensate.
 Because the study has an innovative and intensive methodology, the time spent on data collection and coding is critical and involves intensive training and labor requirements.
 Therefore, we piloted the procedures and methods of analysis and carefully planned the project to overcome obstacles as much as possible.
-Finally, even if COVID 19 is not resolved by fall 2023, our experience with data collection in home visits over the past two years suggests our ability to recruit families and collect data will not be significantly affected.
+Finally, even if COVID-19 is not resolved by fall 2023, our experience with data collection in home visits over the past two years suggests our ability to recruit families and collect data will not be significantly affected.

 5 .
 BIBLIOGRAPHY

+Add: Lewis, M. D., Lamey, A. V., & Douglas, L. (1999).
+A new dynamic systems method for the analysis of early socioemotional development.
+Developmental Science, 2(4), 457-475.

+Add: Tanaka, Y., Kanakogi, Y., & Myowa, M. (2021).
+Social touch in mother–infant interaction affects infants’ subsequent social engagement and object exploration.
+Humanities and Social Sciences Communications, 8(1), 1-11.